Best for role-specific drafts

 This page is generated from a structured Salesforce fact sheet, a reusable SaaS Sales/CS prompt pattern, and the prompt type shown above.

-Before submitting any final answer, check the current job posting, local store or property details, schedule requirements, and any role-specific qualifications.
+Before submitting any final answer, check the current job posting, role, business unit, work arrangement, and recruiter instructions, and any role-specific qualifications.

 Replace every variable with true information.
 Remove any claim that does not match your own experience, availability, or the current role description.